darrynten/sage-one-php/README.md

 ### Application base

-* Guzzle is used for the communications
+* Guzzle is used for the communications (I think we should replace?)
 * The library has 100% test coverage
 * The library supports framework-agnostic caching so you don't have to worry about which framework your package that uses this package is going